starrain1031/Mining-Big-Data/How to install Spark on Windows.md

 Solution 2: Use pycharm as the editor
 Solution 3: Assign a value and remove the function Solution 4: Use Google Colab to run jupyter notebook

+Regarding the error Py4JJavaError when calling df. show(): It is speculated that this error is due to Spark attempting to call the Java and Python environments, but the path is incorrect.
+Check if the Python environment variables are configured correctly: In the environment variable Path, create the following value (Python installation path) `...\Anaconda3 \ Scripts` `...\Anaconda3`